mknx/smarthome/config.md

         eval_trigger = room.temp, room.hum  # every change of temp or hum would trigger the evaluation of dew.
 </pre>

-There are several eval keywords to use with the eval_trigger:
+Eval keywords to use with the eval_trigger:

    * sum: compute the sum of all specified eval_trigger items.
    * avg: compute the average of all specified eval_trigger items.